-For music 57, 58, Violin Class, and Music 59, 60, Wind Class, see the offerings in Applied Music of the Music Department.
+For violin, string, clarinet, woodwind, percussion, trumpet, and brass classes see the offerings in Applied Music of the Music Department.

 131-132 ELEMENTARY SCHOOL METHODS AND PRACTICE TEACHING The teaching of music in the primary and grammar grades.
 Observation and practice teaching in the schools of Burlington or vicinity.
 Prerequisite: Music 1, 2; credit or enrollment in Music 5-6; permission of instructor.
-Three hours.
+Two hours.
 Mr. Schultz.
-(Offered in alternate years, 1957-58.)

 151-152 SECONDARY SCHOOL METHODS AND PRACTICE TEACHING The administration and content of required and elective high school music courses.
 Observation and practice teaching in the schools of Burlington or vicinity.
 First semester: junior high school music; second semester: senior high school music.
 Prerequisite: credit or enrollment in Music 1, 2 and Music 5-6; permission of instructor.
-Three hours.
+Four hours.
 Mr. Schultz.
-(Offered in alternate years, 1958-59.)